horiz31/doodle_rssi/README.md

 By default, the Doodle radios only allow JSON-RPC access using the root account.
 Since we do not wish to have to store the Doodle root account password without another application, this solution creates a doodle/doodle account with limited access to only the ```iwinfo assoclist``` command, which is thought to be harmless.

-## Installation
+## Windows Installation
 To install, ensure that the Doodle radio is powered on, connected to a LAN and the ip address is known.

+Then, from a windows command prompt, run `config_doodle 172.20.x.y` using the IP address of the doodle you are configuring.
+This will copy the files to the Doodle and restart the rpcd service.

+## Linux Installation

+To install, ensure that the Doodle radio is powered on, connected to a LAN and the ip address is known.

-Then, issue a `make IP=172.20.x.y install` to copy the files to the Doodle and restart the rpcd service
+Then, issue a `make IP=172.20.x.y install` using the IP address of the doodle you are configuring.
+This will copy the files to the Doodle and restart the rpcd service

 ### Files